The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 The added tap button is handy to easily set your own delay time and let your inner Edge rip.

-With impressive amp modelling, solid build quality, and the ability to plug in a microphone and external device such as your MP3 player or phone, the VX15 is a wee little beast.
+With impressive amp modelling, solid build quality, and the ability to plug in a microphone and external devices such as your MP3 player or phone, the VX15 is a wee little beast.

 You'll love: The lightweight combo amp's ability to be polite and quiet or brash and loud as you command.